walles/moar/README.md

   present in the lines.
 Verify by looking at where the truncation markers end up.

+* Make sure searching won't match part of a multi-byte unicode character.

 * Enable sideways scrolling using arrow keys.

 * Handle search hits to the right of the right screen edge

 * Enable 'h' or '?' for help

-* Report command line errors, think about when to use $stdin for input vs what commands we accept
+* Report command line errors, think about different command line requirements depending on whether we're piping input into moar.rb or listing input files on the command line.

 TODO (bonus)
 ------------
+* Do a regexp search if the search term is a valid regexp, otherwise just use it as a substring.

+* Lazy load big / slow streams

+* Add a search history

+* Add search line editing

 * Try to find a newer Ruby version if needed for color support and exec() with that instead if available.